BrioniCo/m_project1/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the campaign.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a Hero Image with Text and a "Search Properties" Call to action button.
-        2. The main points are made immediately with the hero image
+        2. The main points are made immediately with the text over the hero image and the colour scheme which is dark and serious.
-        3. The user has two options, click the call to action buttons or scroll down, (both of which will lead to the same place, to learn more about the organisation.)
+        3. The user has two options, click the call to action buttons or navigate to the About or Listings sections on the header.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
         2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-        3. On the Home Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
     3. As a First Time Visitor, I want to locate social media links to see the campaign's following on social media and to get a further sense of what the campaign is all about.
+These social media links are placed at the bottom of the page.
+It is good practice to locate them in the footer if the social media is not updated very reguarly.
+If the social media pages were to be quite active, I would want to relocate them to the header.

         1. Once the new visitor has read the About and Property Listings text, they will notice the ____.
         2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.